Near, medium and long-term risks

 Our planning time horizons are developed according to the time required to realize the majority of the net present value of our projects and the time we expect it will take for the risks to potentially manifest.
 Our GHG forecasting and financial planning processes are used to determine risks and opportunities that could have a material financial impact for each period.

 - Medium-term, six to 10 years: Complete most major projects and revise our portfolio if required.
 Medium-term risks take longer to impact our business and may include emerging policy that is not yet fully defined.
-These risks are managed by business unit planning but, if significant, may also be managed by corporate strategies and company-wide risk assessments.
+These risks are managed by BU planning but, if significant, may also be managed by corporate strategies and company-wide risk assessments.

-- Long-term, 11 years and beyond: Generally, long-term risks are managed by our scenario analysis and Climate Risk Strategy, as they include long-term government policy, technology trends and consumer preferences that affect supply and demand.
+- Long-term, 11 years and beyond: Generally, long-term risks are managed by our scenario analysis and Climate-related Risk Strategy, as they include long-term government policy, technology trends and consumer preferences that affect supply and demand.
 They may also include risks that align with long-term physical climate scenarios.

-Time horizon | Risks | Potential impact | |
+| Risk Type | Risk Description | Potential impact | Time Horizon |

 |